-6.7 Wheel cylinder identification letter
+6.7 Wheel cylinder identification letter location (arrowed)

-location (arrowed)

-reconnect the fluid line and refit the shoes

-14 Bleed the brake hydraulic system as described in Section 11 or 23 as applicable.
+- 13 Refit the brake drum and roadwheel and lower the vehicle to the floor. - 14 Bleed the brake hydraulic system as described in Section 11 or 23 as applicable.

-7 Brake drum - inspection and
+7 Brake drum - inspection and renewal